Right to counsel

 Litigation, Termination of Parental Rights (Private) - Birth Parents

-The Alaska Supreme Court held that indigent parents have a right to counsel under the Alaska Constitution whenever someone seeks to bypass their consent to adoption.
-The court found sufficient state involvement required to invoke due process.
+In Matter of K.L.J., the Alaska Supreme Court held that indigent parents have a right to counsel under the Alaska Constitution whenever someone seeks to bypass their consent to adoption under Alaska Stat. § 25.23.050(a).
+813 P.2d 276, 278 (Alaska 1991).